Tezigudo/Card_game/README.md

 has one player money more than 0. in the other hand, all people less than 0 except one people. when a game start the graphical output will show each player hand.
 At the end The game will show winner and update score into CSV file.

+This project was made for computer Programming I Acedemic year 2021 by Preawpan Thamapipol

 ---

 ## Project overview and features